conormkelly/yts-cli/README.md

 - 🎥 Fetch transcripts from any YouTube video with available captions
 - 🤖 Generate AI-powered summaries using local LLM models
 - 🔄 Support for multiple LLM providers (LM Studio, Ollama)
-- 📝 Multiple summary types (short, medium, long)
+- 📝 Multiple summary types (short, long)
 - 💾 Save summaries to an output file
 - 🌐 Support for videos with auto-generated captions
 - ⚡ Streaming output for real-time summary generation